 - Take two readings, one to two minutes apart.
-If the first two readings are very different, take further readings until they level out.
-Take this as your final reading.
+If they are similar, take this as your reading.
+If they are very different, take further readings until they level out.
+Take this as your reading.

 If your blood pressure is over 170/115 mmHg or under 80/50 mmHg, take another reading.
 If the new reading is still over 170/115 mmHg or under 80/50 mmHg, contact your GP practice immediately or call 111 if they are closed.

 Adding your blood pressure reading in Patchs